- Published on

 GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

-- ✅ All checks pass
+- ✅ All required status checks pass

-- ✅ At least 1 approval
+- ✅ At least 1 approval (or however many you require)

 - ✅ No requested changes